EngineeringSoftware/jattack/README.md

 ```

 2. JAttack executes the given template to generate concrete Java
    programs.
-For example, One of the generated programs from the
+For example, one generated program from the
    template `T.java` can be `TGen1.java`.

 ```java